HaiderAltaf/Polyp-cancer--segmentation-in-colon-image/README.md

 This repository contains a deep learning model based on the UNet architecture for predicting the presence of polyps in colon images.
 The model aims to assist in the early detection and diagnosis of colorectal cancer by accurately segmenting polyps from colonoscopy images.

+## References
+Paper: Long, J., Shelhamer, E., & Darrell, T. (2015).
+Fully convolutional networks for semantic segmentation.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3431-3440).

 ## Table of Contents

 - [Introduction](#introduction)